ibm-cloud-docs/Cloudant/accounts/curl.md

 The output is called `<OUTPUT-OF-BASE64>`.

 For example,
-if you use the command:
+if you use the following command:

 ```python
 python3 -c 'import base64; print(base64.urlsafe_b64encode("$ACCOUNT:$PASSWORD".encode("utf-8")).decode("utf-8"))'